Indian Salmon Curry with Saffron Rice – learn to make this Indian curry that is so aromatic and flavorful right in your home.

 - salt to taste

-- When most of the liquid is gone, turn off the heat and place lid on tight.
-Allow the pot is remain on the burner another 5-10 minutes, or until you’re ready to eat.
+When most of the liquid is gone, turn off the heat and place lid on tight.
+Allow the pot to remain on the burner another 5-10 minutes, or until you're ready to eat.
 The residual heat inside the pot will finish steaming the rice.